Ulster County Personnel Department

-NOTE: Ulster County will be offering this series only ONCE this year, to be held on May 6, 2017.
-We will continue to accept applications after the April 6, 2017 last file date; those applicants will be scheduled in 2018.
-Announcements will be issued in January of 2018 indicating the examination date(s) for that year.
+NOTE: Ulster County will be offering this series only ONCE this year, to be held on May 9, 2020.
+We will continue to accept applications after the April 9, 2020 last file date; those applicants will be scheduled in 2021.
+Announcements will be issued at the end of January of 2021 indicating the examination date(s) for that year.

 ACCOUNT CLERICAL SERIES INCLUDES THE FOLLOWING TITLES:

 AND any other titles determined to be appropriate by the Ulster County Personnel Officer.

 SPECIAL NOTE – FOR TITLES MARKED WITH (*) - Employees appointed to these titles from the resulting eligible lists for these examinations must demonstrate the ability to type at an acceptable rate of speed to be evaluated by the appointing authority during their civil service probationary period.

 SALARY: Starting salaries for positions in this series range from $17.07 per hour to $17.72 per hour for Ulster County Departments.
 Starting salaries in Ulster County Towns, Villages, School Districts and Special Districts will vary by location.

 TYPICAL WORK ACTIVITIES: The work involves responsibility for the routine maintenance and review of financial accounts, records and reports.
 Incumbents in these positions post to a variety of accounts; report checks issued, collected and refunded, and other financial transactions; performs a variety of related clerical and account keeping tasks; where applicable, types financial reports, payrolls, bills, checks and correspondence, and where applicable, takes and transcribes dictation.